pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 If we would know why certain combinations of learners, feature sets and filters result in certain performances, we would have solved the issue of black-box modeling.
 It looks like PCA does not go very well with XGBoost - in our view this is everything one can draw from these non-optimal results in Table IV.

+FIXME: Geht das noch besser?

 > P8, C1, Table VI: Why did you present these results based on the models without filters?
 I also want to see the best results using filters.

-The purpose of this table is to showcase the fold variance only without making a deliberate choice which filter to use to estimate such.
+The purpose of this table is only to show the variability of results between the folds without making a deliberate choice which filter to use to estimate such.
+We use this table in the first paragraph of Section IV.
+B. where we want to emphasize that performance differences between the plots are large.
-There is no added value to us in showing this information for all learner/filter/dataset combinations, given that it would require a table with four rows for each.
+At this point there is no added value to us in showing this information for all learner/filter/dataset combinations, given that it would require a table with four rows for each.
-Also there is no reasoning to assume that different filters would show substantially different fold performances.

-You are welcome to compute and visualize these results yourself though, the code and dataset is freely accessible in the linked research compendium.

 > P8, C1, L50: p.p. instead of percentage points